Skip to main content

 22 mentions Positive Neutral Negative

-The music in the game has received mixed reviews; while many players appreciate the quality of the soundtrack and its ability to set the mood, some find it repetitive and occasionally clashing.
-Notably, Kaguya's theme and original songs performed by characters are highlights, but the limited variety of tracks and sound effects can lead to frustration.
-Overall, the sound design is praised for enhancing the game's atmosphere, despite some issues with overlapping music.
+The music in the game has received mixed reviews; while many players appreciate the quality of the soundtrack and its ability to set the mood, some find it repetitive and occasionally clashing during transitions.
+Highlights include Kaguya's theme and original songs performed by characters, but the limited variety of tracks and sound effects has led some to lower the volume.
+Overall, the sound design is praised for enhancing the game's atmosphere, despite some noted shortcomings.

 • “The soundtrack is so good.”